 In order to overcome the problems related to nested regions, our functional language Safe has a semi-explicit approach to memory control: it combines implicit regions with explicit destructive pattern matching, which deallocates individual cells of a data structure.
 This feature avoid the use of explicit copy functions of other systems.
-In Safe, regions are allocated/deallocated by following a stack discipline associated with function calls and returns.
+In Safe, regions are allocated/deallocated by following a stack discipline associated to function calls and returns.
 Each function call allocates a local working region, which is deallocated when the function returns.
 Region management does not add a significant runtime overhead because all its related operations run in constant time (see Sec.
 2.3).

 Notice that regions and explicit destruction are orthogonal mechanisms: we could have destruction without regions and the other way around.
-This combination of explicit destruction and implicit regions is novel in the functional programming field.
-However, destructive pattern matching is not relevant to this paper.
-More details about it can be found in [7,8]
+This combination of explicit destruction and implicit regions is novel in the functional